CodeDiePie/OpenAll/README.md

 # OpenAll

-Thank you for choosing to download and try my open source multitasking app. this app is intended to improve workflow by opening a set group of apps with a single button click.
+Thank you for choosing to download and try my open source multitasking app. this app is intended to improve workflow by opening a set group of apps, or any executable file type with a single button click.

 upon closing OpenAll a save.txt file will be created containing the list of previously set apps. at this time there is not a function for removing an individual app, instead